1971–72 USM Alger season

-In the 1971–72 season, USM Alger is competing in the Championnat National for the 6th season, as well as the Algerian Cup.
-They will be competing in Championnat National, and the Algerian Cup.
+In the 1971–72 season, USM Alger competed in the Championnat National for the 6th season.
+They competed in Championnat National and the Algerian Cup.

 Summary season

-In the Algerian Cup, the path to the final was not easy, with a difference of one goal in three games out of four to face USM Annaba at the opening of the new Stade du 5 Juillet by President Houari Boumédiène and this ends in defeat, Before that and during the youth final against NAR Alger, Nacer Guedioura becomes the first to score a goal in the new stadium to lead them to win the cup.
-The club is deprived of the services of Kamel Tchalabi who plays in the military final and despite the fact that he was promised to play if he had participated in a half and scored, he does not participate in the match.
+In the Algerian Cup, the path to the final was not easy, with a difference of one goal in three games out of four before facing USM Annaba at the opening of the new Stade du 5 Juillet.
+The game ended in defeat.
+Before that and during the youth final against NAR Alger, Nacer Guedioura became the first to score a goal in the new stadium, which lead them to win the cup.
+The club was deprived of the services of Kamel Tchalabi who played in the military final and despite the fact that he was promised to play if he had participated in a half and scored, he did not participate in the match.

 Squad list

 Players and squad numbers last updated on 1 September 1970.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.